neburtron/Lord-Game/README.md

 llm_interface.py
 A simple script in charge of sending whatever server is hosting the LLM the messages, returning whatever the LLM responds with.
 Also stores data like the model being used, the temperature, the API Key, etc.

-Next_Turn.py
-Temp script that doesn't do anything, old, and might just remove.

 Refreshed_Prompts.py
 Temp script, this is for rewriting scripts and will be called at the end of eval when the user is reading through the results of turn.
 It's got some stuff in it, I don't remember what I was working on to have me make the script and the contents of it, but it's not all that important and should just be looked at as an extension of whatever calls it / as an early thing to deal with when properly developing the prompt writing section of this game.